Hannah-Ke/CS598_FinalProject/README.md

 # Knowledge Source Integration on Medical Code Prediction

 This repository is the official implementation of [Knowledge Source Integration on Medical Code Prediction](https://dl.acm.org/doi/10.1145/3308558.3313485).
-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials